Why do you need a VPN application for IoT?¶

 This works with any application no matter if this is ssh, http, https or any other protocol.

 It is possible to maintain many parallel VPN connections at the same time.
 The new auto-connect function allows also to automatically connect them (see more below).

 Working with remote files and directories

 qbee-connect it is very easy to work with files and directories on remote devices through the VPN application.
 Please have a look at the following methods and select the one that best fits your workflow.
 All these methods work for

 Please download the

 qbee-connect package within the qbee web application.
 The packages are available under "qbee packages".
-From version 1.0.3 there is a notification function if there is any update.
-This will keep the desktop VPN application up-to-date.
+You will be notified if there is a new version.